-One fun and different thing I collect on my trips are personal food recipes from local people in different countries (International) and even different states (USA).
-This is when you may really get acquainted with how people live and what they do day to day.
+I collect personal food recipes on my trips from local people in different countries (International) and different states (USA).
+It is through these recipes people may really get acquainted with how people live and what they do day to day.
 Cookie recipes are especially fun to gather and then use during the holiday season.
 You might even include a picture from your vacation in holiday cookie bags to give to your friends.

-I have the best childhood memories of sitting at our large, round oak kitchen table and watching my Mother, other relatives, and friends assemble, from the beginning, many different types of cookies from around the world.
+My favorite childhood memories are sitting at our large, round oak kitchen table and watching my Mother, other relatives, and friends assemble, from the beginning, many different types of cookies from around the world.
 I think now it may have been the actual natural experience working together one whole day before the holidays – this brings a smile to me when I think about these old family holiday memories.

 My featured guest, Sharon Affeltranger, Harpist and Speaker, has traveled many roads internationally.
 She still stays in Scotland several times a year where she has played in many harp concerts and programs.